 are based on this approach that not only will help you protect water quality, but also will increase profitability, help sequester carbon, and increase your farm's resiliency to withstand extreme weather events.

-- Familiarize yourself with the current state of Vermont's Required Agricultural Practices, currently in draft form.
+- Familiarize yourself with Vermont's Required Agricultural Practices.

 Find a farmer group in your area